April 8, 2013 source: This article was originally published on PEHub

 Gene Security Network’s race to develop safer, more accurate prenatal test is all business for Matt Rabinowitz — and it’s personal.

-A relative of Rabinowitz, Gene Security Network’s CEO, took a blood test for the likelihood of Down’s syndrome in her unborn baby and . . .
+A relative of Rabinowitz, Gene Security Network’s CEO, took a blood test for the likelihood of Down’s syndrome in her unborn baby . . .

 → Read full post: Claremont Creek Ventures’ portfolio company Gene Security Network in race for prenatal test